 Whole House Fan

 A whole house fan is turned on and off by the user.
 Windows and screened doors must first be opened, then the fan turned on.
-The fan may have a pull cord that drops from the ceiling or it may be operated with a wall switch.
+The fan may have a pull cord that drops from the ceiling or operated with a wall switch.

 Best for Ease of Operation: Attic Fan

 An attic fan operates seamlessly and in the background.
-It doesn’t need to be adjusted by the user unless the user wants to change the temperature setting.
+It doesn’t need to be adjusted unless the user wants to change the temperature setting.
 Windows and doors do not need to be opened or closed.